canonical/charmhub-listing-review/README.md

 lightweight review process to ensure charm consistency and quality.
 This is a one-off process (in most circumstances), not done for each revision of a charm.

 Reviewing charms encourages the involvement of the community.
-The community refers to individuals and organisations creating or contributing to charms, Juju, and the wider charming ecosystem.
+"Community" refers to individuals and organisations creating or contributing to charms, Juju, and the wider charming ecosystem.
 The goals of the review are: